matiasmicheletto/lorawan-optimizations/bin/readme_datgen.txt

    -h, --help           Display this help message.
    -e, --enddevices     Number of end-devices.
 Default is 1000.
    -g, --gateways       Number of gateways.
 Default is 100.
-   -r, --requirements   Real-time requirements for end-devices: 0=soft, 1=intermediate, 2=hard.
+   -r, --requirements   Real-time requirements for end-devices: 0=soft, 1=intermediate, 2=hard, 3=fixed (add value after the 3).
 Default is soft.
    -p, --positions      Placement of nodes: 0=uniform, 1=normal, 2=clouds.
 Default is uniform.
 Gateways possible positions are generated with this function too.
    -m, --map            Map size.
 Default is 1000.
    -o, --oputput        Output file name.